 Marijuana Lawyer in Harris County, TX

 Harris County may offer programs to keep you out of jail for certain marijuana crimes, but you could still be convicted and sent to jail anyway.
-The Gonzalez Law Group, PLLC will fight the charges against you.
+The Gonzalez Law Group will fight the charges against you.
 We will gather evidence, file motions, and vigorously defend you.
 Schedule a time to speak with us.
 We can be reached at (832) 530-4070 or by submitting your information in the online contact form.
-The Gonzalez Law Group, PLLC defends clients in all of Harris County.
+We defend clients in all of Harris County.
 Some of these areas include South Houston, Pearland, Almeda, and Ellington.